cribepencheff/chas-team8-webshop/README.md

 # Future improvments

 - Add more products and categories.
-- Make a wish list for products.
+- Create a wish list for products.
-- Make search bar for more precise product filtration.
+- Add a search bar for more precise product filtration.
-- Upgrade filtration and sortation with more options.
+- Upgrade filtration and sorting with more options.
 - Show related products from the same category.